Functional calculus on weighted Sobolev spaces for the Laplacian on rough domains: Introduction

 The main novelties of our results are the following. \begin{enumerate}[(i)] \item We prove the boundedness of the $\Hinf$-calculus, which is, in general, much harder to prove than maximal regularity and yields the boundedness of many singular integral operators \cite{KW01}.
 In particular, boundedness of the $\Hinf$-calculus implies (stochastic) maximal regularity \cite{HNVW24,NVW12}.
 Maximal regularity and higher-order regularity results for the heat equation with Dirichlet and Neumann boundary conditions are contained in Section \ref{subsec:MR_Riesz}.
 In particular, we recover some maximal regularity results for the Dirichlet Laplacian from \cite{KK04} (for bounded $C^1$-domains) and \cite{KN14} (for bounded $C^{1,\lambda}$-domains and $k=0$).
 For the latter case, our results with $k\geq 1$ are new.
 The Neumann Laplacian on the half-space is studied on weighted Sobolev spaces in \cite{DK18, DKZ16} (for $k=0$) and \cite{LLRV24}, but a systematic study on bounded domains seems to be unavailable until now. \item The smoothness of the domain $\OO$ in Theorems \ref{thm:introDir} and \ref{thm:introNeu} is \emph{independent} of the smoothness $k$ of the Sobolev space.
 The reason for this is that we do not use the standard localisation procedure from the half-space to domains (see, e.g., \cite{DHP03, Ev10, KrBook08}).
 This standard localisation procedure typically works for $C^{k+2}$-domains.
 Instead, we apply a more sophisticated $C^1$-diffeomorphism suitable for the weighted setting.
 We discuss this in more detail below. \end{enumerate}

 The key ingredient in the proofs of Theorems \ref{thm:introDir} and \ref{thm:introNeu} is the perturbation of the $\Hinf$-calculus on the half-space (obtained in \cite{LLRV24}) to \emph{special domains}, i.e. domains above the graph of a function with compact support.
 A common method is to relate the Laplacian on the half-space and on a special domain via a diffeomorphism.
-However, due to the low regularity of the domain, we cannot use the standard diffeomorphism as in, e.g., \cite{DHP03, Ev10, KrBook08}.
-Instead, we employ the \emph{Dahlberg--Kenig--Stein pullback}.
-This diffeomorphism dates back to \cite{Da79} and is often employed for problems on Lipschitz or $C^1$-domains, see for instance \cite{DKPV97, FJR78, KP01} and the references therein.
-This diffeomorphism straightens the boundary and preserves the distance to the boundary.
-Moreover, higher-order derivatives exist, but blow up near the boundary of the domain.
+However, due to the low regularity of the domain, we cannot use the standard diffeomorphism as in, e.g., \cite{DHP03, Ev10, KrBook08, Wl87}.
+Instead, we construct a variant of the \emph{Dahlberg--Kenig--Stein pullback}, based on ideas in \cite{KK04, KimD07, Wl87}.
+This diffeomorphism straightens the boundary, preserves the distance to the boundary and leaves the direction of the normal vector at the boundary invariant.Moreover, higher-order derivatives exist, but blow up near the boundary of the domain.
 This blow-up is compensated by the weights in our spaces.
-We consider this diffeomorphism on domains with fractional smoothness by extending the result contained in \cite[Lemma 2.6]{KK04} and \cite{Li85}.

 With estimates on this diffeomorphism at hand, we can employ perturbation theorems for the $\Hinf$-calculus to extend the results to special domains.
 Another difficulty arising in this perturbation argument is that, if the regularity of the domain is too low, then the perturbations are of the same order as the Laplacian.
 It is known that the $\Hinf$-calculus is not stable under small perturbations \cite{MY90}.
 Additionally, we need the perturbations to be well behaved with respect to a fractional power of the original operator.
 This requires the identification of certain complex interpolation spaces and fractional domains to perform the perturbation argument.
 Finally, by another localisation argument, based on lower-order perturbations, the $\Hinf$-calculus on special domains is transferred to bounded domains. \\